keptn/keptn.github.io/content/community/contributing/index.md

 Learn more about our programs on [this page](https://github.com/keptn/community/tree/main/mentorship).

-If you are interested in mentorship programs as a potential mentor or mentee, reach out to the community in the `#advocacy-and-outreach` channel on the Keptn Slack.
+If you are interested in mentorship programs as a potential mentor or mentee, reach out to the community in the `#community-and-outreach` channel on the Keptn Slack.

 ## Other contributions